CoralCoralCoralCoral/documentation/sprints/sprint_3/design_use_cases.md

     - the remote endpoint publishes an invalid command message
     - the simulation engine silently drops the message and continues
 7. **Postcondition**:

     - Some side-effects may have been applied as a result of the simulation processing the `Command`

+### Tests

+1. Test that CommandRx receives command messages from remote endpoint

+    - create new CommandRx
+    - attach closured callback function to the receiver by calling the OnReceive method
+    - send an command message to the queue command receiver is listening on
+    - assert that the closured callback function receives the command message as expected

 ## D9 (v1)